goetzi123/FleetChat/FleetChat_Universal_Fleet_System_Boundaries.md

 **Standard Flow for ALL Fleet Systems:**
 ```
 ANY Fleet System Event → FleetChat Template → WhatsApp Message → Driver
-Driver WhatsApp Response → FleetChat Relay → ANY Fleet System (no processing)
+Driver WhatsApp Response → FleetChat Processing → Fleet System API Update
 ```

+**Bidirectional Communication Operations:**
+- Fleet system events trigger WhatsApp messages to drivers
+- Driver responses processed and written back to fleet system APIs
+- Status updates from drivers update fleet system records
+- Document uploads from WhatsApp forwarded to fleet system
+- Location sharing from drivers submitted to fleet system

 **Restrictions Apply to ALL Systems:**
-- No interpretation of fleet system data
+- No creation of new routes or fleet management workflows
-- No modification of fleet system events
+- No modification of fleet system business logic
-- No processing of driver responses
+- No analytics or reporting beyond communication logs
-- No storage beyond delivery confirmation
+- No driver management beyond communication preferences

 ### 5. Universal API Restrictions

 **Permitted for ALL Fleet Systems:**
-- ✅ Read-only access to driver data for phone number mapping
+- ✅ Read access to driver data for phone number mapping
+- ✅ Read access to fleet events for message relay
+- ✅ Write access for driver response updates (status, location, documents)
 - ✅ Webhook endpoints for event notifications
-- ✅ Message relay functionality only
+- ✅ Bidirectional message relay functionality

 **Prohibited for ALL Fleet Systems:**
-- ❌ No write operations to any fleet system
-- ❌ No data creation in any fleet system
+- ❌ No route creation or fleet management operations
-- ❌ No modification of any fleet system data
+- ❌ No modification of fleet system business logic
+- ❌ No vehicle management or tracking capabilities
-- ❌ No deletion from any fleet system
+- ❌ No analytics or reporting beyond communication logs

 ### 6. Universal Phone Number Repository